andrew henderson menu

 And when it comes to obtaining a passport, North Macedonia is one of the fastest countries in the world to let you do that.
 Within a few years, you could not just have a residence in the country but citizenship as well.

 But don’t forget the business investment aspect of this.
-While North Macedonia is a slightly more obscure country on this list, and you would assume that it would give you some concessions, they will actually expect you to run a legitimate business.
+While North Macedonia is a slightly more obscure country on this list, and you would assume that it would give you some concessions, they do actually expect you to run a legitimate business.

 You will need to have a presence “on the ground”, form a company, as well as put at least €400,000 into a local business bank account.
 Furthermore, you’ll need to hire ten local people full-time.